adamfowleruk/crosscryptfs/docs/DESIGN.md

 details on a specific implementation then please see the [C++ Classes](CLASSES.md) file.

+## Layers

+Whilst both the outer layer (to facilitate external key rotation) and inner layer (to protect data and its metadata) can have both settings, key material, and content, it is likely they will be treated separately.

+This is described on the [Layers](LAYERS.md) file.
+In the remainder of this design document we talk about concepts as if no external security functionality was being used, and both the outer and inner layer's settings and material were being managed by CrossCryptFS.

 ## Settings file

 The settings file shall specify the method and strength used to encrypt